mushvig-niftaliyev/iba-table-app/README.md

 # iba-table-app
-This is the challenge code for ediitable table app
+This is the challenge code for editable table app

 # Installation